jericho-cain/jerichocain-site/content/astrophotography/_index.md

 ![Bellatrix Observatory banner](/img/bellatrix-banner.png)

+Higher resolution pictures that are annotated can be found in my [astrobin account](https://app.astrobin.com/u/milkywaytransit#gallery).
+Also, follow me on instagram @milkywaytransit.

 Click any image, then use **← / →** keys or on-screen arrows to navigate.
 Press **Esc** or click outside to close.